prograhammer/vue-library-template/README.md

 ## What's Included

+- `prepublish`: Npm prepublish hook so you can run `npm publish` and both your library and docs are built first.

+- `npm run dev`: Shortcut to run both dev:lib and dev:docs in parallel using npm-run-all.

+- `npm run dev:lib`: Runs webpack watch mode on your library so file changes are built and re-written to disk automatically (useful for npm link situations).

-- `npm run dev`: The development server for your docs site.
+- `npm run dev:docs`: Runs both the development server for your docs/demo site.

+- `npm run build`: Shortcut to run both build:lib and build:docs.

-- `npm run build`: Production ready build of your library as an ES6 module (via UMD), ready to import into another project via npm.
+- `npm run build:lib`: Production ready build of your library as an ES6 module (via UMD), ready to import into another project via npm.

 - `npm run build:docs`: Production ready build of your docs site for your library.
 Put this build online so you can demo your library to the world and provide documentation.

-- `npm run build:all`: Shortcut to build both library and docs.

-- `prepublish`: Npm prepublish hook so you can run `npm publish` and both your library and docs are built first.

 ## What's So Different from the Vue-cli Webpack Template